Kristin Nestor, Laboratory Supervisor

 Tracey Cassel - Technical Leader

-The trace evidence laboratory processes different types of evidence including hair and fibers, glass, paint, footwear, lamps, tire/shoe impressions and other products.
+The trace evidence laboratory processes different types of evidence including hair, glass, paint, footwear, lamps, tire/shoe impressions and other products.